awsdocs/amazon-sagemaker-developer-guide/doc_source/use-debugger-built-in-rules.md

 ## Use Debugger Built\-in Rules<a name="debugger-deploy-built-in-rules"></a>

-The following code sample shows how to deploy the Debugger built\-in rules using the `Rule.sagemaker` method from the [Amazon SageMaker Debugger Python SDK](https://sagemaker.readthedocs.io/en/stable/api/training/debugger.html)\.
-To specify built\-in rules that you want to run, simply use the `rules_configs` API operation to call the rule methods\.
-You do not need to specify pre\-built Docker images for the rules when using [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io) that handles the task\.
+The following code sample shows how to set the Debugger built\-in rules using the `Rule.sagemaker` method\.
+To specify built\-in rules that you want to run, use the `rules_configs` API operation to call the built\-in rules\.
+To find a full list of Debugger built\-in rules and default parameter values, see [List of Debugger Built\-in Rules](debugger-built-in-rules.md)\.

 ```
 import sagemaker